apache/trafficserver/doc/reference/configuration/records.config.en.rst

 Alarm Configuration
 ===================

+.. ts:cv:: CONFIG proxy.config.alarm_email STRING
+   :reloadable:

+   The address to which the alarm script should send email.

 .. ts:cv:: CONFIG proxy.config.alarm.bin STRING example_alarm_bin.sh
+   :reloadable:

    Name of the script file that can execute certain actions when an alarm is signaled.
-The default file is a sample script named
-   ``example_alarm_bin.sh`` located in the ``bin`` directory.
-You must edit the script to suit your needs.
+The script is invoked with up to 4 arguments:

+       - the alarm message
+       - the value of :ts:cv:`proxy.config.product_name`
+       - the value of :ts:cv:`proxy.config.admin.admin_user`
+       - the value of :ts:cv:`proxy.config.alarm_email`

 .. ts:cv:: CONFIG proxy.config.alarm.abs_path STRING NULL

-   The full path to the script file that sends email to alert someone about Traffic Server problems.
+   :reloadable:

+   The absolute path to the directory containing the alarm script.
+   If this is not set, the script will be located relative to :ts:cv:`proxy.config.bin_path`.

+.. ts:cv:: CONFIG proxy.config.alarm.script_runtime INT 5
+   :reloadable:

+   The number of seconds that Traffic Server allows the alarm script to run before aborting it.

 HTTP Engine
 ===========